 Why I publish one flat price

-I build fast custom sites on a modern, lightweight stack, so there is no platform tax and no endless subscription.
-Hosting is $20 a month if you want me to handle it, or nothing extra if you move the code and host it yourself.
+I build fast custom sites on a modern, lightweight stack, so pages stay quick to load and easy for Google and AI to read, with no platform tax and no endless subscription.
+Hosting is $50 a month if you want me to handle it, or nothing extra if you move the code and host it yourself.
 Most builds are a flat three thousand dollars, one time, including go-live and three full rounds of revisions.
 Larger builds (selling online, a live database, or logins for staff or customers) are priced to you, with the same free preview.
 The price is on the pricing page where anyone can see it, because transparent pricing is part of the product.

-If you want to see what your site could look like before you spend anything, I will build you a free preview of your new site before we ever talk.
-Tell me about your business and I will put one together.
+If you want to see what your site could look like before you spend anything, Tell me about your business, we will talk it through, and I will build you a free preview of your new site before you spend anything.